anor-rs/.github/profile/README.md

 ## Project Stage

-**Development**: this project already has milestone releases but is still under active development, you should not expect full stability yet.
+**Development**: this project has some component releases but is still under active development, you should not expect full stability yet.